jawadcode/dotfiles/hyprland-nvidia.md

         libva-nvidia-driver \
 ```

-Note: you may want to add `enable_wayland = true` to your wezterm config,
+Note: you may want to add `enable_wayland = false` to your wezterm config,
 I discovered a bug where the window is completely transprent and this fixed it.